A Shot in the Dark (Family Guy): Plot

 While incarcerated, Peter is visited by his father-in-law Carter, who offers his help in bailing him out as well as providing a distraction for the community with the help of his lawyer.
 In court, the lawyer uses lyrics from Jay-Z's "Threat" and Cleveland Jr's. last name being the same as Chris Brown's to suggest that Cleveland Jr. is a criminal, despite Peter's objections.
 Following the trial, in which Peter is found innocent, an outraged Cleveland confronts Peter and declares that their friendship is over.

 As the mob turns on Cleveland and his family outside of their home, Peter intercedes and admits to shooting Cleveland Jr., stating that he didn't do it because of the color of his skin, but due to him being scared and doing something stupid, and he should be held accountable for his actions.
-As Joe once again attempts to arrest Peter, Cleveland, touched by Peter finally taking responsibility for his actions and falsely claims to have shot Cleveland Jr. himself, causing the crowd to flee in disinterest in black-on-black crime.
+As Joe once again attempts to arrest Peter, Cleveland, touched by Peter finally taking responsibility for his actions, falsely claims to have shot Cleveland Jr. himself, causing the crowd to flee in disinterest in black-on-black crime.
 He admits that he realizes Peter only shot Cleveland Jr. due to his stupidity, not by being racist and finally forgives him, to which then Peter apologizes to Cleveland Jr. However, Peter is left in shock after Cleveland Jr. threatens him, claims he is joking, then immediately returns to an aggressive tone to suggest that he may not be before happily saying bye and skipping away.